- Third Form

 You should NOT put your cumulative GPA on the Common application; we send your complete transcript(s) to colleges.

-You SHOULD self-report your test scores on your individual applications.
-Do NOT list any future tests.
+You SHOULD NOT self-report your test scores on your individual applications, nor should you list any future tests.
 Please note: you must ALSO send your test scores direct to colleges from each testing agency.

 You will be asked for your parents’ educational background (where they attended/dates attended/degrees earned).